Zarathustra

 are well aware that the Indo-Iranians were a deeply religious people.

-and they accordingly prayed and sacrificed to various gods.
-That many
+them, and they accordingly prayed and sacrificed to various gods.

-of the gods were common to the Indo-Aryans and the Iranians is an indication
+That many of the gods were common to the Indo-Aryans and the Iranians

-formulations to be recited and in the correct procedures for executing
+be recited and in the correct procedures for executing the rituals.

-the rituals.
-This fact is corroborated by Herodotus (i, 132) when he
+This fact is corroborated by Herodotus (i, 132) when he states that:

-states that: "It is not lawful to offer sacrifice unless there
+"It is not lawful to offer sacrifice unless there is a Magus

-is a Magus present."
-Even though Herodotus is reporting on a much
+present."
+Even though Herodotus is reporting on a much latter

 was in place in Gathic and pre-Gathic times, because it corresponds

-had a common Indo-Iranian origin.
-(For an in-depth comparison of the
+have had a common Indo-Iranian origin.
+(For an in-depth comparison

-Indo-Aryan and Iranian religious practices see Hodiwala, 1924).
+of the Indo-Aryan and Iranian religious practices see Hodiwala,

 There

-a priesthood.
+of a priesthood.
 This information comes from the Gathas themselves.
-The

-(4) karapan.
-Each of these is a term used for a priest, although of
+and (4) karapan.
+Each of these is a term used for a priest, although

 Zaotar

-describe himself (the term itself has been translated as 'invoker' or
+to describe himself (the term itself has been translated as 'invoker'

-as 'sacrificial priest', but we will deal with this later when we discuss
+or as 'sacrificial priest', but we will deal with this later when

-Zarathushtra), and exactly corresponds to the Skt. 'hotar', who was
+we discuss Zarathushtra), and exactly corresponds to the Skt. 'hotar',

 Ma(n)thra